Q11Hackermans/slakeoverflow-client/README.md

 # SlakeOverflow
 ## Initial idea:
-- Creating an immersive online multiplayer game based on Google Snake and Slither IO.
+Creating an immersive online multiplayer game with inspiration taken from Googles' Snake game and Slither IO.
+The game should  also have a skinshop and/or additional fun additions in future

 ## Implementation:
 - Multiplayer [✔️](https://emojipedia.org/check-mark/)